Germany's Software AG starts probe into South Africa kickback reports

 The report, published jointly on Tuesday by the Amabhungane and the Daily Maverick's Scorpio investigative reporting teams, alleges Software AG entered into an apparent kickback deal with a politically connected South Africa family to win contracts.

-It said Software AG agreed to pay an intermediary company linked to the Gupta family, who are close allies of President Jacob Zuma, in order to win deals with state-controlled companies or agencies or private firms (goo.gl/ctH8TS).
+It said Software AG agreed to pay an intermediary company linked to the Gupta family, who are close allies of President Jacob Zuma, in order to win deals with state-controlled companies or agencies or private firms.

-Earlier this month, SAP named a new executive team in South Africa after it put four senior managers on leave, pending its investigations into allegations that it was involved in making kickbacks to win government contracts. (reut.rs/2ty4SAd).
+Earlier this month, SAP named a new executive team in South Africa after it put four senior managers on leave, pending its investigations into allegations that it was involved in paying kickbacks to win government contracts.

+Leaked emails and a report by the country's Public Protector in late 2016 have also spawned a score of legal challenges by opposition parties and civil society calling for the prosecution of officials.

+On Tuesday South African lawmakers held a preliminary meeting into graft allegations involving billion-rand coal contracts at state-owned power utility Eskom.